 The rights conferred by a compulsory rights order3 to carry out operations upon the land4 comprised in the order5 do not affect any of the following rights6 (but this is without prejudice to the operation of the right7 to exclusive occupation8):

-(1) any right of support for any land not comprised in the order, or for any building or structure on any such land, or
+(1) any right of support for any land not comprised in the order, or for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.